OpenAutomationTechnologies/openPOWERLINK_V2/readme.txt

 Documentation
 -------------

-The documentation of the openPOWERLINK protocol stack can be downloaded from
+The documentation of the openPOWERLINK protocol stack found in the subdirectory "Documenation".

+Further documentation can be downloaded from

     http://www.systec-electronic.com/html/index.pl/en_download_OpenPOWERLINK